|Nutritional Guidelines (per serving)|

 Prepare the Panko Topping

-In a small saucepan over low heat, melt the butter.
-Or, place it in a medium-size microwave-safe dish and heat it in a microwave oven until melted, about 15 seconds.
+In a small saucepan over low heat, melt 3 tablespoons butter.
+Or, place it in a medium-size microwave-safe dish and heat it until melted, about 15 seconds.

 Add the panko and the Parmesan to the melted butter and stir until well combined.
 Set the panko topping aside.